What is family therapy?

 Although family-based treatment benefits a child's eating disorder treatment plan, adolescents, and young adults, the benefits can also extend to older family members.

-A literature review found that family therapy can treat many issues adults face, including mood disorders, anxiety disorders, alcohol misuse, psychosis, intimate partner violence, relationship conflict, and chronic physical conditions.5 This is promising for treating eating disorders, given that many patients experience comorbid—or co-occurring issues.
+One study found that family based treatment helped treat many issues adults face, including mood disorders, anxiety disorders, alcohol misuse, psychosis, intimate partner violence, relationship conflict, and chronic physical conditions.5

 Lastly, another review found that family therapy was effective in treating eating disorders and healing from neglect or abuse, emotional issues, and conduct problems.7